 - the giving of small or ceremonial gifts to mark a festival or special event;

-- the use of a recognised fast-track process which is available to all on the payment of a fee.
+- the use of a recognized fast-track process which is available to all on the payment of a

-If there is any doubt as to whether a potential act is acceptable or not, the matter should be referred to the General Manager for the business, the Group Company Secretary or the Chief Executive for guidance before proceeding.
+- If there is any doubt as to whether a potential act is acceptable or not, the matter should be referred to the Site or Managing Director for the business, the Group Company Secretary or the Chief Executive for guidance before

 The prevention, detection and reporting of bribery is the responsibility of all Group employees.
-Any concerns can be raised confidentially through the whistleblower hotline maintained by Expolink Europe Limited.
+Any concerns can be raised confidentially through the whistle-blower service maintained by NAVEX Global.
 Full details of the hotline are contained in the Group Ethics Policy which is issued to all employees.
-Further copies are available from local HR departments, the Group Company Secretary or can be found on the Mpac Group plc website at http://mpac-group.com/group-policies/.
+Further copies are available from local HR departments, the Group Company Secretary or can be found on the Mpac Group plc website at https://mpac-group.com/group-policies/

 Employment Policy Statement